 - Save leftover salmon skin after enjoying a meal of cooked salmon.
 Alternatively, trim the skin prior to cooking the filet and set aside.

-- Purchase pre-washed ready mixed packages of baby greens.
+- Purchase pre-washed already mixed packages of baby greens.

-- Use store-bought bottle ponzu sauce , or any other bottled Japanese style salad dressing of your choice.
-The sauce for the salad does not necessarily need to be citrus soy based.
+- Use store-bought bottled ponzu sauce or any other bottled Japanese-style salad dressing of your choice.
+The sauce for the salad does not necessarily need to be citrus soy.
 For instance, try roasted sesame mayo dressing instead.
-Another great Japanese style salad dressing is this ginger dressing.
+Another great Japanese-style salad dressing is one with ginger.

 - Canola oil cooking spray

 - 4 cups Spring Mix (baby lettuce mix of greens, lettuces, and radicchio)

 - 1/2 cup sliced English or Japanese cucumbers